-- 3.86.
-One of the requirements that an insurance or reinsurance undertaking needs to fulfil in order to use an internal model for the Solvency Capital Requirement calculation is being able to justify the assumptions underlying the internal model to national competent authorities. - 3.87.
+- 5.90.
+One of the requirements that an insurance or reinsurance undertaking needs to fulfil in order to use an internal model for the Solvency Capital Requirement calculation is being able to justify the assumptions underlying the internal model to national competent authorities. - 5.91.
 The models for risk ("internal models") use assumptions which must be based on the expertise of individual persons or committees with relevant knowledge, experience and understanding of the risks inherent in the insurance or reinsurance business (expert judgement).
 Expert judgement is therefore an important ingredient in the assumption setting process.
-These Guidelines on assumption setting and expert judgement aim to provide guidance about what national competent authorities and an undertaking do through the preapplication process to ensure that national competent authorities are able to form a view on how prepared the undertaking is to comply with the requirements in relation to the setting of those assumptions and in particular to the use of expert judgement on which these assumptions are based. - 3.88.
-Especially where data availability or quality is limited, as well as in other situations where modelling decisions contain a large degree of subjectivity, both risk and valuation models need to overcome limitations in data by the use of assumptions which are based on expert judgement.
+These Guidelines on assumption setting and expert judgement aim to provide guidance about what national competent authorities and an undertaking do through the preapplication process to ensure that national competent authorities are able to form a view on how prepared the undertaking is to comply with the requirements in relation to the setting of those assumptions and in particular to the use of expert judgement on which these assumptions are based. - 5.92.
+Especially where data availability or quality is limited, as well as in other situations where modelling decisions contain a large degree of subjectivity, risk models (as well as valuation models) need to overcome limitations in data by the use of assumptions which are based on expert judgement.
 In extreme cases, appropriate data may not be available at all and expert judgement can allow risk assessment which otherwise would not be possible.
 In these cases, the use of assumptions based on expert judgement is actively encouraged.
-But even in cases where there is sufficient data the need for expert judgement arises in selecting the data to use.
+But even in cases where there is sufficient data the need for expert judgement arises in selecting the data to use. - 5.93.

-- 3.89.
 Therefore, the focus of these Guidelines is the choice of modelling assumptions which are closely tied to limitations in data, although they apply to all assumptions for valuation and risk models in general.
-As an assumption overcoming the limitations in data is hard to be separated from other assumptions based on the expertise of persons with relevant knowledge, experience and understanding of the risks inherent in the insurance or reinsurance business thereof, the scope of the term "assumptions based on expert judgement" is kept rather broad and no explicit boundaries are given. - 3.90.
-While the choice of assumptions based on expert judgement is associated with a large degree of subjectivity and, due to their nature, such assumptions do not lend themselves naturally to traditional methods for validation, the use of expert judgement as the basis for such assumptions happens in a controlled environment.
-Other controls take precedence such as a tight governance framework [Guideline 20], good communication that includes limits and uncertainties of the assumptions based on expert judgement [Guideline 21] and thorough documentation [Guideline 22].
-Validation also still plays a role, for example in the maintenance of a track record [Guideline 23]. - 3.91.
-The Guidelines on assumption setting and expert judgement provide guidance in order that national competent authorities are able to form a view on how the undertaking sets up these controls and explains their background. - 3.92.
+As an assumption overcoming the limitations in data is hard to be separated from other assumptions based on the expertise of persons with relevant knowledge, experience and understanding of the risks inherent in the insurance or reinsurance business thereof, the scope of the term "assumptions based on expert judgement" is kept rather broad and no explicit boundaries are given.

+- 5.94.
+While the choice of assumptions based on expert judgement is associated with a large degree of subjectivity and, due to their nature, such assumptions do not lend themselves naturally to traditional methods for validation, it is important to ensure that the use of expert judgement as the basis for such assumptions happens in a controlled environment.
+Other controls take precedence such as a tight governance framework [Guideline 19], good communication that includes limits and uncertainties of the assumptions based on expert judgement [Guideline 20] and thorough documentation [Guideline 21].
+Validation also still plays a role, for example in the maintenance of a track record [Guideline 22]. - 5.95.
+The Guidelines on assumption setting and expert judgement provide guidance in order that national competent authorities are able to form a view on how the undertaking sets up these controls and explains their background. - 5.96.
 Where committees rather than individual persons provide assumptions based on expert judgement, national competent authorities also form a view on how these committees set such assumptions and use expert judgement on which these assumptions need to be based.

-Guideline 19 - Assumptions setting
+Guideline 18 - Assumptions setting